persees/bloodhound-community-queries/README.md

 - Some of the queries are based on the https://hausec.com/2019/09/09/bloodhound-cypher-cheatsheet/, hence the reused names.

 # Cipher queries
-## :orange_circle: Find All edges any owned user has on a computer
+## :green_circle: Find All edges any owned user has on a computer
 ```cipher
 MATCH p=shortestPath((u:User)-[r]->(c:Computer))
 WHERE coalesce(u.system_tags, '') contains 'owned'
 return p
 ```

-## :arrow_right: Domain Users that can RDP to a workstation
+## :green_circle: Domain Users that can RDP to a workstation
 ```
 match p=(g:Group)-[:CanRDP|AdminTo|memberOf*1..]->(c:Computer) where g.objectid ENDS WITH '-513'
 AND NOT c.operatingsystem CONTAINS 'Server'
 return p
 ```

-## :arrow_right: Domain Users that can RDP to a server
+## :green_circle: Domain Users that can RDP to a server
 ```
 match p=(g:Group)-[:CanRDP|AdminTo|memberOf*1..]->(c:Computer) where g.objectid ENDS WITH '-513'
 and c.operatingsystem CONTAINS 'Server'
 return p
 ```

-## :arrow_right: Shortest paths to Domain Admins
+## :green_circle: Shortest paths to Domain Admins
 - Normally the default query of "Shortests path to Domain Admins" already include all these queries in one.
 However, for organizations that have a big Active Directory environment, you may want to enumerate smaller paths to domain, computers first, then users, OUs, etc
 ### Shortest paths to Domain Admins from Computers
 ```